If you or someone you know is affected by or at risk of gang involement, there are resources and support services that can help.

 Crime Stoppers - 1-800-222-8477

 24 hours a day, 7 days a week, you can call 1-800-222-8477 to provide anonymous information on crimes in your community.
 Highly trained civilian and police tip takers receive these calls and are able to investigate and evaluate tips before they are forwarded to police investigators.
 Crime Stoppers tipsters are guaranteed that they will not have to give their name, be identified or testify in court.
 Because of this, Crime Stoppers gets valuable information that might not otherwise be provided.
 Crime Stoppers tipsters could be eligible to receive cash rewards of up to $2000 upon an arrest and charge on a tip that they have provided.
-For more information, please see the Crime Stoppers of Metro Vancouver website.
+For more information, please visit the Crime Stoppers website.

 Protecting Surrey Schools Together (PSST)